Yes – the owner is included.

 2. The individual should intend to live at that location indefinitely.

-A copy of their State Drivers License or State ID.
+A copy of their Driver’s License or State ID.

 A principal office or principal location is where the greatest numbers of employees work at any one location and actually perform their work.
-The firm’s principle office definition is different from a company’s headquarters which is where the firm’s management is located.
+The firm’s principal office definition is different from a company’s headquarters, which is where the firm’s management is located.

 This depends upon the criteria the location meets for being classified as HUBZone.
-Urban is concurrent with the U.S. Census and therefore changes every 10-years.
-Rural reflects employment and income adjustments which are determined annually.
-Native American involves federal recognition and boundary changes which have not fixed time.
+Urban is concurrent with the U.S. Census and, therefore, changes every 10 years.
+Rural reflects employment and income adjustments, which are determined annually.
+Native American involves federal recognition and boundary changes, which do not have a fixed time.

 Yes.
-This dual status can be quite beneficial, so a firm that has one designation and legitimately if the firm qualified for multiple SBA certifications it can obtain those certifications as well.
+This dual status can be quite beneficial, with a firm that has one legitimate designation able to obtain multiple SBA certifications that it qualifies for.
 All certifications are mutually exclusive.